 Because of Italian law at the time, you aren’t seen as a citizen if you naturalized before the given date.
 In order to reacquire your citizenship, you will have to establish residency in Italy, and going about it is a bit of a process.

 First off, you will need to visit your local consulate and submit several documents.
-The exact number of documents will vary depending on where you apply, so here’s a handy link that might help you out.
-Moreover, you need to sign a specific declaration that states your intent of reacquisition.
+The exact number of documents will vary depending on where you apply, so here’s a helpful resource to learn how to reacquire Italian citizenship if you renounced.
+In addition, you need to sign a specific declaration that states your intent of reacquisition.
 According to law, you will have one year from the date of signing the declaration to establish a residency in Italy.

 Next comes the actual establishing of your residency.
 Once you get to Italy, you need to provide the municipality proof that you can legally own property within its jurisdiction.
 A property deed or a lease agreement will do.
 After you provide the document, the local police need to verify that you’re actually living at the property you’ve listed.
 You will need to live at the property within 45 days after you submitted your application for residency in order for the verification to be valid.

 With the verification out of the way, you can safely proceed to the reacquisition.
 That will include providing all of the necessary documents to the municipality.
 Said documents will have to include another declaration.
 This document has to state your intent at reacquisition.
 Once you have all the necessary documents, the municipality will process them in a period of a few months.
 Finally, after you become a citizen, you can start applying for a passport.